magv/ratracer/README.md

 `ratracer` tool is then able to read, optimize, and ultimately reconstruct these traces.

-The `ratracer` tool additonally contains means to:
+The `ratracer` tool additionally contains means to:
 - trace arbitrary arithmentic expressions from textual files;
 - trace the solutions of systems of linear equations;
 - expand any trace into a series.

 For more information please refer to the paper at [arXiv:2211.03572].
-To cite this paper, use:

-    @article{Magerya:2022hvj,
-        author = "Magerya, Vitaly",
-        title = "{Rational Tracer: a Tool for Faster Rational Function Reconstruction}", eprint = "2211.03572",
-        archivePrefix = "arXiv",
-        primaryClass = "physics.data-an",
-        reportNumber = "KA-TP-26-2022, P3H-22-109",
-        month = "11",
-        year = "2022"
-    }

-If you are using *ratracer*, please also cite [FireFly]: it provides the reconstruction routines that *ratracer* relies on.
+If you are citing *ratracer*, consider also citing [FireFly]: it provides the reconstruction routines that *ratracer* relies on.

 [arXiv:2211.03572]: https://arxiv.org/abs/2211.03572